 - Establish your own research line within the topics mentioned above – complementary but connected to ongoing research lines within the department of Industrial Ecology of CML, leading to successful acquisition of research grants and publications in leading scientific journals.

-- Willingness to attain within two year, a University Teaching Qualification (UTQ; BKO in Dutch);
+- (willingness to attain within two years) A University Teaching Qualification (UTQ; BKO in Dutch);

 - Strong communication and teaching skills;